mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 }
 ```

-as you can see we have the access token to the client `dori-client` from the `dori` realm, using the user `nemo`, now when we use the token with the `/super-hello` it'll work.
+As you can see we have the access token to the client `dori-client` from the `dori` realm, using the user `nemo`, now when we use the token with the `/super-hello` it'll work.

 ```bash
 curl http://localhost:8081/super-hello/Eloi\
     -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
 ```

-This is so cool, right? but we're not done yet, we need to containerize the thing right?
+This is so cool, right?
+But we're not done yet, we need to containerize the thing right?

 Now we'll introduce [docker-compose](https://docs.docker.com/compose/compose-file/) that will allow us to run more than one container at the same time (not really, but it appears to do that) with a related setup, in this case, we need a network between the Spring Boot, and the Keycloak server, finally things are getting along :)